France: French Riviera - July 2014

 And then the bright colors of the gorgonians and the life appeared.
 There are big placid groupers, which are legion in the area - we are on the site of La Pointe du Vaisseau, near the island of Port-Cros.
 And then some nice pink nudibranchs, impossible to photograph with a fish-eye.
 Small schools of bright-silver fish with yellow stripes, whose name I do not know.
 And even some barracudas on the move!
 But they are a bit too far away for good pictures...

-The more you go, the more I am having fun in this new Mediterranean environment, unheard of for me - the Breton diver who fears cold water and does not palm anymore in tropical seas ... ????
+The more it goes, the more I enjoy this new Mediterranean environment, unheard of for me - the Breton diver who fears cold water and only fins in tropical seas anymore... 😜

-Even posidonia, this aquatic plant (which is not an algae) that I only knew from TV reports, and that I am therefore discovering for the first time with my own eyes, is becoming a fascinating subject, undulating with the swell.
-A spectacle in its own right, very difficult to photograph...
+Even the posidonia, this aquatic plant (which is not a seaweed) that I only knew through TV reports, and that I discovered for the first time with my own eyes, became a fascinating subject, undulating with the swell.
+A show in its own right, very difficult to photograph...

-Gaby, from the À l'Eau Plongée centre (whose name has become Eco Diving), who accompanies me and Christèle, my duo of the day, even plays the models for my lens near the big rock covered with pink coral!
+Gaby, from the À l'Eau Plongée center (whose name has become Eco Diving), who accompanied me and Christèle, my partner of the day, even played the models for my lens near the big rock covered with pink coral!
 Really nice, I appreciate it. 👌

-I am transient, but I take it upon myself and persist, at the end of the dive, to throw a few last flashes.
+I am exhausted, but I take it upon myself to throw a few last flashes at the end of the dive.

 Grouper face.
 (Port-Cros, Hyères, France, July 2014)